schmoelder/diss/doc/06_operating_modes/batch_elution/05_moo_pc_ternary.md

 This behavior becomes clear upon analyzing the chromatograms corresponding to these optima ({numref}`batch-elution_ternary_moo-pc_fig_nodes`):
 - The longest cycle time ($\alpha$) resembles the previous scenario, where the tail of component $C$ overlaps with the leading edge of component $A$ from the subsequent injection.
 - At a shorter cycle time ($\beta$), components $A$ and $B$ overtake component $C$ from the previous injection, resulting in the $C$ peak being interlocked between the $B$ and $A$ peaks of consecutive injections.
-- With the shortest cycle time ($\gamma$), components $A$ and $B$ overtake the $C$ peak from *two* previous injections.
+- With the shortest cycle time ($\gamma$), components $A$ and $B$ overtake the $C$ peak from two previous injections.
-This creates a highly efficient operational scenario, as components $B$ and $C$, neither of which are target components, are effectively managed to minimize their impact on the process.
+This creates a highly efficient operational scenario, as components $B$ and $C$, neither of which is a target component, are effectively managed to minimize their impact on the process.

 ```{code-cell} ipython3
 :tags: [remove-cell]